Get

 2. Pet Fees

 Unfortunately, you will have to pay a pet fee at most dog-friendly hotels.
 This isn’t true for all hotels, but in most instances, a pet fee of some kind will be required.
 This could be a single fee for an entire stay or a fee per night you’re there.
-If you’re having an extended stay at a hotel, many hotels will cap the fee, so you aren’t spending over a certain amount a month.
-And, as you can probably guess, luxury hotels have much higher pet fees than chain hotels.
+If you’re having an extended stay at a hotel, it may cap the fee so you aren’t spending over a certain amount a month.
+As you can probably guess, luxury hotels have much higher pet fees than chain hotels.

 3. Extra Fees

 Before booking, make sure you know precisely what fees a hotel charges.
-If you can’t find info about extra fees in the pet policy, contact the hotel to double-check whether they have them.
+If you can’t find info about extra fees in the pet policy, contact the hotel to double-check whether it has them.

 English Cocker Spaniel and suitcase indoors